dmitrykuzmenkov/box/README.md

 # Box server deployment
 Box used for isolate used processes in project environment.
 It makes deployment and manage of services more easier.

+# Dependency
+You must use Systemd as upstart service

 # Phylosophy
 - There are internal server things
 - There are services that must be run on your server in special environment